HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 - A paragraph for each bullet point.
 Sure, you can cram 2 bullet points into one paragraph, but a clear isolation of the paragraph-bullet point pair is always preferred.
 - Straight up answering each required expression in 2-3 sentences is the way to go.
 - Use "although" instead of "even though" at the start of a sentence.
+- Use more logical connectors (however, when, not only... but also,...)
 - **For formal style**: use formal words such as "regarding, remains, considerable, commotion, appreciate, restrict,..."
 	- ==**Don't** use contractions== (e.g. don’t, can’t, shouldn't,...)
 	- Use formal phrases: